 If you’re a travel aficionado and you’re already a PenFed Credit Union member, this card may be a good choice for you.
 But in addition to that, we’d recommend this card if you’re a military member (specifically, “active duty, reserve, honorably discharged, or retired”) or if you already have an Access America checking account with PenFed.
 This qualifies you for better card benefits through the Honors Advantage program.

-The Honors Advantage program allows you to get the annual fee waived and earn an extra point for every dollar you spend on travel.
-Those two factors make this card particularly valuable for you.
+The Honors Advantage program allows you to earn an extra point for every dollar you spend on travel, which makes this card particularly valuable for you.

 If the Honors Advantage program is not in the cards for you, you might get better value out of another travel rewards card with less restrictive barriers.

 Can’t transfer points

 - Priority Pass membership: You’ll get a complimentary Priority Pass, which lets you into more than 1,300 airport lounges around the world.

 - Travel credits: You’ll get an annual credit for $100 toward ancillary travel charges, like pet kennel fees, baggage fees, or in-flight food and drinks.
 You’ll also get up to a $100 credit towards a Global Entry or TSA Precheck application (once every four years).

 - Good point value: Points are worth up to 1.7 cents each, based on our calculations, when you redeem them for travel, which is more than some of its competitors.